5 Overlooked Steps in A/B Testing

 Checklist with five boxes ticked off

-When it comes to A/B testing, details matter.
+When it comes to , details matter.

 Each phase of A/B testing helps align your product with what your users need and want.
 Skipping key steps can lead to misinterpreted results, causing you to spend time and resources on features that don’t meet your users’ needs.

-Avoiding these five commonly overlooked steps in experimentation ensures you’re not just chasing clicks but making strategic, impactful enhancements.
+Avoiding these five commonly overlooked steps in ensures you’re not just chasing clicks but making strategic, impactful enhancements.
 This meticulous approach paves the way for more accurate, reliable results—enabling your teams to make informed decisions that contribute to your product’s long-term success and innovation.

 1. Checking the confidence intervals

-Statistical significance (stat sig) means an experiment’s results are likely not due to random chance, indicating the feature you’re testing really impacted your chosen metrics, such as engagement or conversions.
+(stat sig) means an experiment’s results are likely not due to random chance, indicating the feature you’re testing really impacted your chosen metrics, such as engagement or conversions.

 Confidence intervals take it a step further by providing a percentage range to give you an idea of how big or small the impact of your change might be.
 Checking confidence intervals helps you make informed choices about using the changes you tested.